noah-nuebling/mac-mouse-fix-scripts/scripts/uploadstrings/translation_guide.md

 Yes, you are welcome to. \
 Please leave a short note about which parts are still incomplete and whether you plan to finish them.

-If your translations are added to the project, you will get full credits alongside the translator that finished your work.
+If your translations are added to the project, you will get full credits alongside the translator who finished your work.

 **Can I directly edit the source code instead?**